loekd/MissionCriticalDemo/MissionCriticalDemo/radius/readme.md

 # Getting started

 Most data stores can be built by using Dapr defaults, except one.
+When resuming a Codespace, you may need to install mongo and dapr again, and rebuild & publish the local container images.

+## Build and publish local container images
+- Run this script first:
+    - `sh /workspaces/MissionCriticalDemo/.devcontainer/build-and-publish-containers.sh`

 ## Prepare queryable external database
 - Dispatch API requires query support.
-This is not present in the default state store.
+This is not present in the default state store, so we need to bring in our own MongoDb.
 - This helm command was used to install a mongodb in replicaset mode:
     - `helm install --set service.nameOverride=mongo --set replicaCount=1 --set architecture=replicaset --set auth.enabled=false mongo oci://registry-1.docker.io/bitnamicharts/mongodb`

+## Prepare Dapr
+- This Dapr CLI command was used to prepare Dapr in the Kubernetes cluster:
+    - `dapr init -k`

 ## Prepare Radius